iag-geo/geomesa-tools/spark/mac_installer/readme.md

 On your Mac:
 1. Go to [python.org](https://www.python.org/downloads/mac-osx/) and download the **macOS 64-bit installer** for the latest Python 3.x version
 1. Install Python 3 to the default directory (e.g. `/Library/Frameworks/Python.framework/Versions/3.7`)
+1. Install Oracle Java 8 JDK from the [Oracle website](https://www.oracle.com/java/technologies/javase-jdk8-downloads.html) (will require you to sign up).
+The Open JDK version is untested.
 1. Enable Remote Login on your Mac: go to **System Preferences > Sharing** and Check the *Remote Login* box.
 This will enable remoting into Hadoop using SSH.
 1. Make a backup copy of your `~./bash_profile` file.
 Then edit the original version and add your AWS keys to enable access to the GDELT data on S3: